jedinym/sqc-text/main.typ

 #pagebreak()
 = Conclusion
 In this thesis, we aimed to reimplement parts of the PDB validation pipeline to improve the throughput of structure validation and allow local deployment.
-By utilizing modern cloud technologies, we developed an easily scalable solution hosted in the _MetaCentrum_ virtual organization, that can be simply accessed using a Python library.
+Utilizing modern cloud technologies, we developed an easily scalable solution hosted in the _MetaCentrum_ virtual organization, that can be simply accessed using a Python library.
 Additionally, the service defines an output schema, facilitating its use.
 The deployment is fully automated and can be easily